nuagenetworks/vspkdoc/_sources/v6/nuusercontext.rst.txt

 - ``page_size``: Result size for queries

+- ``maintenance_mode_enabled``: Indicates if this VSD is configured in maintenance mode.
+This is typically enabled during the VSD upgrade window and when enabled VSD supports only a subset of functionality.

 - ``last_updated_by``: ID of the user who last updated the object.

 - ``last_updated_date``: Time stamp when this object was last updated.